hritikbhandari/Visualizing-COVID19-with-R/notebook.md

   mutate(date = as.Date(date))

 # Using who_events, add vertical dashed lines with an xintercept at date
-# and text at date, labeled by event, and at 100000 on the y-axis

 plt_cum_confirmed_cases_china_vs_world +
   geom_vline(aes(xintercept = date), data =who_events, linetype= "dashed") +
   geom_text(aes(x = date, label =event), data = who_events, y =1e5)